University Staff Directory The University of Adelaide Australia

 Doctor of Philosophy, University of Leeds, 1992

-Doctor of Music, University of Adelaide 2004
+Doctor of Music, University of Adelaide 2004 (higher doctorate, by examination)

-Awards & Achievements
+• Awards & Achievements

-In 1999 he was awarded the honorary Fellowship of Leeds College of Music in a ceremony held in the Great Hall of the University of Leeds.
+In 1999 he was awarded the honorary Fellowship of Leeds College of Music (FCLCM) in a ceremony held in the Great Hall of the University of Leeds.

 In 2005 he was awarded the inaugural Lutoslawski Medal for his "outstanding achievement in promoting the ideas and work of Witold Lutoslawski".
 The award was presented in a ceremony at Warsaw's Royal Castle by the pre-eminent Polish film director, Andrzej Wajda.

-Teaching Interests
+• Teaching Interests

-He has taught at the undergraduate levels at the City of Leeds College of Music and the Royal Northern College of Music.
-The main focus of this teaching has been on Musical Composition and Musical Analysis, but has also encompassed Musical Performance (conducting orchestras, coaching chamber music), and coaching solo performance), Music History, Aesthetics, Music Theory.
+He has taught at the undergraduate levels at Leeds Conservatoire, the Royal Northern College of Music, and the Elder Conservatorium of Music.
+The main focus of this teaching has been on Musical Composition and Musical Analysis, but has also encompassed Musical Performance (conducting orchestras, coaching chamber music, coaching solo performance), Music History, Aesthetics, Music Theory.

-Research Interests
+• Research Interests

-Research Funding
+• Research Funding

 He has been a contributing partner on the following multinational research projects: